 And so what do you think happens to our Bro?
 Eaten by wolves, motherfucker.
 (But not before Girlfriend and Douchey Bro THROW DOWN ARTICLES OF THEIR CLOTHING to try and SOMEHOW help Bro.
 They are smart, smart people.)
 And then Girlfriend is all:

 And I’m just like “HAHAHAHAHAHAHAHAHA.”
 Which is NOT how you’re supposed to respond to someone being eaten by wolves.
 And honestly, beyond this moment, the movie just really becomes a blur for me; a hodgepodge of obnoxious crying, pointless bickering, anti-climactic shots of frostbite, boring camerawork, and one incredibly, unnecessarily gratuitous shot of Girlfriend pissing herself.
-So, since my I think I’ve written more snark than even I can handle, I will hand the rest of the review over to Andreas.
+So, since my I think I’ve written more snark than even I can handle, I will hand the rest of the review over to Alice.

 I admit I didn’t come into Frozen expecting visual poetry or nuanced characters; all I really wanted was a good people-trapped-in-a-scary-place movie that, perhaps, would prey on my fear of heights and disdain for the cold.
 (As a lifelong Minnesotan, I’ve basically been enduring an earthbound version of Frozen during my daily walks to class.)
 Under those fairly mild expectations, writer/director Adam Green’s third film is a qualified success.
 Only a handful of scenes actually scared me, but at least the rest of it was ridiculous and laughable enough to be entertaining.
 After all, as Ashley pointed out, “[wolves]’re pussies, man.”